andrewdstrain/Tasky/README.md

 python -m pip install -r requirements.txt
 ```

-Optional: copy the `default-dotenv` file to `.env` and change the SECRET_KEY
+Copy the `dotenv-default` file to `.env` and change the `SECRET_KEY` variable to something unique for your Tasky app.
-and/or DATABASE_URL to whatever values needed.
-By default, SQLite is used for
-the database.

 Finally, run the local Tasky server: